-Bharat was feeling confused, dejected and uneasy.
-His overworked brain had become hot and he was feeling a slight headache.
-He got up from his bed and stood under the shower in his bathroom, silently letting the cool soothing water calm his mind.
+Bharat was confused, dejected and uneasy.
+His overworked brain knew no respite and a pressing headache prevailed.
+He got up from his bed and stood under the shower in his bathroom, silently letting the soothing water cool his feverish mind.
 The rays of the sun fell obliquely from the small bathroom window and made the water shine like falling diamonds.
 Bharat felt good.
-Yes, this was true wealth.
-Nature has given priceless treasures in the forms of the elements, flora and fauna.
-If only we could utilize it properly then there would be no need of any strife or any war.
-The whole world would be enveloped in a beautiful all-encompassing blanket of love and peace.
-In an idealistic and serene state, while humming Raga Bhairav, Bharat completed his bath.
+He thought that diamonds were after all mere stones but the sun-kissed shower of watery diamonds was indeed true wealth.
+The sun, the water and all of nature was full of priceless treasures.
+If only humankind learnt to preserve natural resources then the whole world would be enveloped in a beautiful all-encompassing blanket of love and peace.
+In a utopian mood, while humming Raga Bhairava, Bharat completed his bath.

-Thereafter, he came out of the bathroom and began to comb his hairs while looking in the wardrobe mirror.
+Thereafter, he came out of the bathroom and began to comb his hair while looking in the wardrobe mirror.
 In the mirror, he saw the reflection of his father’s framed photo resting on top of the cabinet.
-The photo surged a wave of fond memories that flooded tears in his eyes.
-The reflection now appeared blurred as if behind a watery veil, yet he could distinctly see that his father had a soft smile on his lips.
-Trying to imitate his father’s smile, Bharat wiped his eyes with his kurta sleeve and finished combing his hairs.
+The photo surged a wave of fond memories and tears flooded his eyes.
+Due to the teary veil the reflection appeared translucent, yet he could distinctly see his father’s sparkling eyes, which were full of warmth and love.
+Wiping his tears with his kurta sleeve, Bharat finished combing his hair.
 Then he took out an incense stick from the incense box that was lying in front of his father’s photo.
-He lit the incense stick and placed it in its holder, which was also lying in front of the photo.
-A mild breeze was blowing through the open window and the sway of the soft curtains made the smoke emanating from the incense stick move in a rhythmic fashion.
-The wavy smoke seemed to gently caress his father’s photo before melting away in the air, leaving only its sweet and fragrant aroma behind.
-Bharat lovingly remembered how his father narrated the Mahabharata and Ramayana to him and explained the salient aspects of Dharma (righteousness), Adharma (unrighteousness), and Aapat Dharma (righteousness in crisis).
+He lit the incense stick and placed it in its holder.
+A pleasant breeze was blowing through the open window and the sway of the voile curtain gently caressed the wavy smoke emanating from the burning incense stick.
+The incense-smoke rose up with a fragrant aroma and slowly melted away in front of his father’s photo, as if conveying the prayer of the faithful.
+Gazing at his father’s photo, Bharat lovingly remembered how his father narrated the Mahabharata and Ramayana to him and explained the salient aspects of Dharma (righteousness), Adharma (unrighteousness), and Aapat Dharma (righteousness in crisis).

 As a blind man is able to see with the gift of sight, similarly Bharat’s mind was able to see the resolution of his crisis with the gift of knowledge.
-His mind was calm but was racing with a new thought.
-He had read somewhere that poison lies not in the medicine but in its dosage.
-If the dosage of a medicine is exceeded, then instead of helping, it harms the body.
+Now, his mind began to race with a new thought.
+He had read somewhere that medicine can also act as a poison, if its dosage is altered.
 Bharat knew that Lalmohan was a heart patient and thus, he surmised that Lalmohan may be taking isosorbide dinitrate, a common drug that is given to heart patients.
 Now, if an exceedingly high dosage of this medicine is given to Lalmohan, then chances are that the result may prove to be extremely harmful.
 Perhaps, he could invite Lalmohan for a cup of tea and surreptitiously put few tablets of isosorbide dinitrate in his tea.
 Slowly a plan was developing and being highly excited, Bharat could not keep still.

 He paced the floor thinking about all the pros and cons of his plan.
 Numerous questions tormented his anxious mind and he tried to find convincing answers to each one of them.
 How will he get the medicine without any prescription?
 What would be considered an overdose?
 Would three tablets suffice or more would be needed?
 How would he drop the tablets in the teacup without anybody noticing him?
 What if the tablets do not fully dissolve?
 Should he crush the tablets into a powdered form and then put it in the tea?
 What if Lalmohan became suspicious of the taste of the tea?
 Would more sugar hide the bitterness of the medicine?
 But then the tea would become more sweet and what if Lalmohan refuses to drink this exceedingly sweet tea?
 On the other hand, what would happen if Lalmohan does drink it?
 If Lalmohan begins to feel ill, then how should he react, so that the needle of suspicion does not point towards him?
 In natural circumstances, drugging somebody’s tea is obviously an evil act, but this was an unnatural problem that called for an unnatural solution.
 When good fails to suppress evil, should evil be resorted to vanquish evil?
 Should an unconventional method be adopted if all conventional means fail?
 What is more important, the means or the end?
 Can unjust means, self-justify themselves, if the end is just?
 If his plan worked out and Lalmohan met his death due to the excessive dosage, then how would he be questioned by the police?
 What if Lalmohan survived?
 Will Lalmohan take his revenge by killing him and making it look like a road accident or something similar?
 So engrossed was Bharat in his thoughts that when the grandfather clock announced the time, Bharat became aware that several hours had passed since daybreak.